Yuppie Psycho

 Yuppie Psycho is a 2019 survival horror video game.
 Developed by Baroque Decay, the game involves Brian Pasternack who is hired at a company and finds himself on task to become a witch hunter, to hunt a witch that has corrupted the company from within.

-The game was released to Steam in 2019, and later received an expanded edition on the Switch, Xbox One and PlayStation 4.
+The game was released to Steam in 2019, and later received an expanded edition on the Switch, Xbox One and PlayStation 4, titled "Yuppie Psycho: Executive Edition".

 Plot

 The game is about Brian Pasternack, a new employee at one of the world's largest corporations, Sintracorp.
 Pasternack is concerned it might be a scam but agrees to the job.
 When arriving, he realizes his job is to become a witch hunter, as a witch has existed within the Sintracorp building for years, corrupting the company from the inside.
 Pasternack then must uncover the mystery of the witch to stop her reign of terror.

 Gameplay

+Players control Brian Pasternack as he explores the headquarters of Sintracorp.
+For most of the game the building’s floors are accessible via elevator, and progress comes from exploring offices, solving environmental and inventory puzzles, talking to coworkers, and following story objectives.

+Through various sections of the game, Brian is stalked and assaulted by various creatures, and the player must fend them off or avoid them through various methods, such as stealth.
 There is no combat system, with only some items found in the game that can be used to stop some enemies if they approach the player.
+The player has access to a flashlight, which uses batteries, forcing them to be conservative with its usage.
+The player heals by using various food and drink items which they can either find, or make/cook themselves using appliances in the building's canteen.

+Collectables include VHS tapes hidden throughout Sintracorp.
+They contain short, mostly standalone live-action FMV horror clips and can be played on a VHS deck in Videoclub Misterio, a room on the seventh floor.
+Separate audio tapes serve as additional easter eggs.

+The game does not use a general autosave.
+Saving requires finding one of the photocopiers scattered throughout the building, using an ink cartridge on it to activate it, and then using a sheet of “witch paper.”
+Using the copier is framed as “photocopying the soul.”
+Witch paper and ink are both finite, so saving is a scarce, strategic resource.
+Only a few story beats include scripted checkpoints.

+The game features multiple endings and ending circumstances, depending on choices made by the player.
+Executive Edition additionally added an alt-story route that pivot's the late game story and gameplay content into an completely different direction than the 'standard', if the player had performed certain pre-requirements.